benjaco/udacity-artificial-intelligence-and-specializations-nanodegree-projects/README.md

 # Udacity artificial intelligence and specializations nanodegree projects

-In this nanodegree, i took their special track for people there previously have taken an AI nanoderee at Udacity, that let me take the base course for the ai nanodree program and do all 3 specialties at once.
+In this nanodegree, I took their special track for people there previously have taken an AI nanodegree at Udacity, that let me take the base course for the ai nanodegree program and do all 3 specialties at once.

 ### Core projects:

 **Suduku solver**

-Make a program there can solve any suduku pussle with algortihm improvements like the naked twins algoritm - see ``sudoku``.
+Make a program there can solve any sudoku puzzle with algorithm improvements like the naked twin's algorithm - see ``sudoku``.

 **Game agent**

-Make a game agent there could play turn based games by trying move staticly by trying out moves with min-max pruning and evaluating them with a simple huristic.
-The game was based on a chess bord with 2 hourses, each player takes turn, and each cell can only by touched once - see ``gameplaying-agent``.
+Make a game agent there could play turn-based games by trying to move strategically by trying out moves with min-max pruning and evaluating them with a simple heuristic.
+The game was based on a chessboard with 2 horses, each player takes a turn, and each cell can only be touched once - see ``gameplaying-agent``.

 **Independent planer**

-Creating an independent planer with takes in a starting state, a goal, all the actions there can be executed in the domain there effect the state, from here, the program should be able to solve any planning poroblem.
-The project was based on moving air cargo between airports in the most efficece mannar - see ``planning-search``.
+Creating an independent planer with takes in a starting state, a goal, all the actions there can be executed in the domain there effect the state, from here, the program should be able to solve any planning problem.
+The project was based on moving air cargo between airports in the most efficient manner - see ``planning-search``.

 **ASL recognize**

-Recognize words from American Sign Language based on the location of the persons hands using a set of Hidden Markov Models (HMMs) - see ``sign-language-recognizer``.
+Recognize words from American Sign Language based on the location of the person's hands using a set of Hidden Markov Models (HMMs) - see ``sign-language-recognizer``.

 ### Specialty projects: